giuraionut/task-manager/README.md

 # Angular
 * Angular is a powerful JavaScript framework.
 You can read more about it on the official website: [Angular](https://angular.io/).
+* Angular allows you to build modern applications for any deployment target.
+It reaches very high speeds and has a lot of support by communities and IDEs.